-4.36.1 Compliance with standard safety practices will assist the College in achieving safety and loss control.
+4.44.1 Compliance with standard safety practices will assist the College in achieving safety and loss control.

-- 1. College employees involved in any accident that results in personal injury or damage to property should immediately report the accident to a supervisor and the Director of Human Resources. - 2.
+- 1. College employees involved in any accident that results in personal injury or damage to property should immediately report the accident to a supervisor.
+The supervisor shall report the accident to the Director of Human Resources. - 2.
 Any employee injuries should receive first aid promptly as overseen by a supervisor and if injuries are serious, local emergency health care providers should be contacted. - 3.
 Any condition or practice that might cause injury or damage to equipment should be reported immediately to a supervisor or the Director of Human Resources. - 4.
 No equipment in unsafe condition should be operated, and all equipment should be operated in a safe manner. - 5.
-All prescribed safety and personal protective equipment should be used when required and maintained in working condition.

-- 6. Each unit should develop and implement the standards of safety and loss control relevant to its work and should maintain a manual of prescribed practices, a list of safety rules and training so that all employees are aware of such standards and practices. - 7.
-The use of drugs and/or alcohol is prohibited. - 8.
+All prescribed safety and personal protective equipment should be used when required and maintained in working condition. - 6.
+Each unit should develop and implement the standards of safety and loss control relevant to its work and should maintain a manual of prescribed practices and a list of safety rules.
+Training should be provided so that all employees are aware of such standards and practices. - 7.
+The use of non-prescribed controlled substances is prohibited.
+The use of alcohol is prohibited except as permitted under Policy 4.31. - 8.
 Compliance with existing safety and health laws that apply to the workplace is required.